h2oai/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

 A java tool for converting binary mojo files into human viewable graphs is packaged with H2O.
 This tool produces output that "dot" (which is part of Graphviz) can turn into an image.
 (See the `Graphviz home page <http://www.graphviz.org/>`__ for more information.)

-Here is example output for a GBM model:
+Here is an example output for a GBM model:

 .. figure:: images/gbm_mojo_graph.png
    :alt: GBM MOJO model

 The following code snippet shows how to download a MOJO from R and run the PrintMojo tool on the command line to make a .png file.
+To better control the look and feel of your tree, we provide two options for PrintMojo:

+- ``--decimalplaces`` (or ``-d``) allows you to control the  number of decimal points shown for numbers.
+- ``--fontsize`` (or ``-f``) controls the font size.
+The default font size is 14.
+When using this option, be careful not to choose a font size that  is so large that you cannot see your whole tree.
+We recommend using a font size no larger than  20.

 ::